The Best Parental Control Apps of 2024

 mSpy is an alternative to SentryPC but costs at least twice as much.
 It's an invasive parental control that shows you almost everything that happens on your child's device—including any captured photos and videos.
 It also can also monitor emails, texts, Facebook messenger, Instagram, WhatsApp, and Snapchat, and seven other social media apps.

 mSpy is very expensive compared to the competition and charges extra for technical assistance.
+It also hides pricing and makes claims like "#1 choice in the United States" that comes with a disclaimer that the statement is only the opinion of the company.
 We'd steer clear.

 We think Bark offers the most comprehensive monitoring service if you can spare about $100 per year toward your child’s online safety.
 It’s the only parental app that monitors email, and that’s just as important as monitoring text messages and DMs.